cuonghuynh/ShopwareDaily/src/_posts/2024-04-01-frosh-tools-a-must-have-for-shopware-6-administrators/index.md

 bin/console frosh:monitor <sales-channel-id>
 ```

-You can learn more about this package, get full installation instructions, and view the [source code](https://github.com/FriendsOfShopware/FroshTools) on GitHub.
+You can learn more about this plugin, get full installation instructions, and view the [source code](https://github.com/FriendsOfShopware/FroshTools) on GitHub.